xyx98/video_encoder_test_tools/README.md

 # video_encoder_test_tools

-### Tools for testing the quality of different argument of encoder and they're values
+### Tools for testing the quality of different argument of encoder and their values

-Mainly for myself use.
+Only supports vapoursynth as source.

-Only vapoursynth scripts with absolute path in source filter are supported currently,and i may not add non-vapoursynth support in future.
+Use absolute path in source filter, or path relative to working folder, which not created yet you have to imagine.

 ---